Where to Eat Out in London

 Although you’ll find restaurants and food stands in all the city’s neighbourhoods, one of the best areas is Covent Garden and the streets around Leicester Square and the Soho area.

-As this is one of the most cosmopolitan cities in the world, visitors will find restaurants offering all types of food with different pricing, from small inexpensive restaurants to fancy establishments with exorbitant prices.
+As this is one of the most cosmopolitan cities in the world, visitors will find restaurants offering all types of food at different prices, from small inexpensive restaurants to fancy establishments with exorbitant prices.